deepakraina99/usqnet/README.md

 # USQNet

 This is the official source code repository for the paper titled "Deep Learning Model for Quality Assessment of Urinary Bladder Ultrasound Images using Multi-scale and Higher-order Processing" (Paper link).
 The focus of our work is to address the challenges in Autonomous Ultrasound Image Quality Assessment (US-IQA).
+Plase refer to the paper for more details.

 ### Installations
 ````